 Sitting for hours can alter our bodies’ posture and alignment due to the amount of gravity and fatigue, causing chronic back pain and neck stiffness.
-Our head begins to learn forward, shoulders become rounded, and our back starts to slump.
+Our head begins to lean forward, our shoulders become rounded, and our back starts to slump.
 We eventually conform to these bad body mechanics to where this type of posture becomes natural and almost permanent.
-Our muscles become tight in these positions which mean they are prone to injuries.
+Our muscles become tight in these positions which means they are prone to injuries.
 Not only can our muscles become tight, but they can also become weakened.
-Sitting can cause lack of strength in the back, glutes, and core that makes our seated posture so poor.
+Sitting can cause a lack of strength in the back, glutes, and core which makes our seated posture so poor.
 To stop some of these risks from occurring, the average person is suggested to stand every 30 minutes.
-This can be done by going for a bathroom break, doing a quick walk around the office, getting a quick drink, or simply standing to stretch the legs and touch your toes.
-Nowadays, there are special desks to accommodate for these risks as well.
-Some offices offer stand up desks or even some kind of treadmill desk that allows for movement throughout the day.
+This can be done by going for a bathroom break, doing a quick walk around the office, getting a quick drink, or simply standing to stretch your legs and touch your toes.
+Nowadays, there are special desks to accommodate these risks as well.
+Some offices offer to stand up desks or even some kind of treadmill desk that allows for movement throughout the day.
 The standing desk is more practical than a treadmill type of workplace which is fine.
-The standing desk not only decreases the amount of sitting time, but it is also linked to increased productivity in the workplace.
+The standing desk not only decreases the amount of sitting time but is also linked to increased productivity in the workplace.